Introducing Supportive - Profiles in your Gmail Learn more

 • employee range enums

-This is what you use for segmentation, market mapping, and basic CRM enrichment.
+This is where Crunchbase works well for segmentation and basic enrichment.

 • broader full-API entity relationships when licensed